zeitnot/thinker/README.md

 * `$ rake`

 ### RDocs
-You can view the Devise documentation in RDoc format here: https://www.rubydoc.info/github/zeitnot/thinker/
+You can view the Thinker documentation in RDoc format here: https://www.rubydoc.info/github/zeitnot/thinker/

 ### Usage